syntax-syndicate/beeai-platform/README.md

 </div>

-BeeAI is an open platform to help you discover, run, and compose AI agents from any framework and language.
-Whether building your agents or looking for powerful existing solutions, BeeAI makes it easy to find, connect, and orchestrate AI agents seamlessly.
+BeeAI is the first open-source agent-to-agent platform for developers to discover and run agents and create multi-agent workflows.
+Powered by the open [Agent Communication Protocol (ACP)](https://github.com/i-am-bee/acp), BeeAI makes it easy find, use and connect AI agents from any framework or tech stack.

 ## Key features